 In July 1994, Kevin Chisholm was shot to death on Blue Hill Avenue, Dorchester; three months later, in October 1994, Headen was gunned down by two assailants as he washed his car outside his mother's Dorchester home.
 The killings eliminated their gun testimony (and cross-examination) from Ellis’s and Patterson’s trials.

 5. John Mulligan's stolen Glock pistol and a pearl-handled, .25-caliber pistol, which police determined was the murder weapon, were found hidden under leaves by police cadets on October 7, 1993 -- on a tip brought in by Det.
 John Brazil, purportedly related to him by Sean's Uncle David.
 Murray.
-Scapicchio says, “The guns were absolutely planted" by corrupt police -- and both Letia Walker and Sean's uncle David were being squeezed by police to tell the story they told.
+Scapicchio says, “The guns were absolutely planted" by corrupt police -- and she believes that both Letia Walker and Sean's uncle David were squeezed by police to tell their stories.
 For a retrial, the attorney intended to investigate "what the police officers did to get [Walker] to tell the story that she told."
 As noted above, she would also retest the gun clip, for she doesn't believe Walker's print was on it:

 · Walker at the time was a young mother of an infant (not Sean's child) and, as Scapicchio wrote in her retrial motion, "A common police tactic was to threaten to get DSS to take a child if a witness did not say what the police wanted the witness to say."
 [Click HERE to read this author’s opinion on Walker’s possible coercion.
 (18).]

 · Sean's uncle was on parole after serving 20 years for armed robbery.
 He told several family members that during this period he was being hounded by Det.
 John Brazil night and day, and that Brazil threatened to send him back to prison for parole violations "if he didn't cooperate."